 "Don't you think you should be heading home by now?"

-Pedals pushed hard in a flurry on that BMX bike; a normal tool for fun is now a vehicle carrying fear in a worried flash home.
+Pedals push a flurry on that BMX bike; a normal tool for fun is now a vehicle carrying fear in a worried flash home.
 He's right.
 My mom should be home by now.

 There's my dad, on the phone with the police, his head on the freezer door.
 Now he's talking with my mom's parents, and he's leaning against the wall, face in.
 "She left long ago," they said.
 That's when I grab the little golden cross from my bedroom and start rubbing it between my

 fingers and thumb.
 Something to provide solace.
 Or maybe good luck.
 Maybe an answered prayer.
 Never really prayed before, and not sure I know how to.
 The stars are out now, and it's dark all over.
 Where's my mom?

 How that does indeed fit with the predestination of God?
 "He comforts us as we comfort others with the comfort we receive from him" (2 Corinthians 1:4).
-That's a perfect circle if there ever was one.
-But does he actually send the pain, only in order to comfort us through it?
+But how to receive such comfort?
+And, does he actually send the pain, only in order to comfort us through it?
 Odd.
 But is he not in control of all things, as surely that nothing happens by chance?
 Hard to figure out.
 Sailing between the Charybdis of determinism and the Scylla of human autonomy...not sure how to do it at this point.